Bunniapp/biddog/README.md

 /// @return fees The amount of fees claimed function claimFees(Currency currency, address recipient) external returns (uint256 fees);

+/// @notice Increases the rent of a bid.
+Only callable by the manager of the relevant bid.
+Reverts if D / R < K after the update.
+/// Reverts if updated deposit is not a multiple of the new rent.
+Noop if additionalRent is 0.
+Will take/send the difference between the old and new deposits.
+/// @param id The pool id
+/// @param additionalRent The additional rent to add
+/// @param updatedDeposit The updated deposit amount of the bid
+/// @param topBid True if the top bid manager is increasing the rent and deposit, false if the next bid manager is increasing the rent and deposit
+/// @param withdrawRecipient The address to withdraw the difference between the old and new deposits to
+/// @return amountDeposited The amount of deposit added, if any
+/// @return amountWithdrawn The amount of deposit withdrawn, if any function increaseBidRent(
+    PoolId id,
+    uint128 additionalRent,
+    uint128 updatedDeposit,
+    bool topBid,
+    address withdrawRecipient
+) external returns (uint128 amountDeposited, uint128 amountWithdrawn);

 /// @notice Sets the payload of a pool.
 Only callable by the manager of either the top bid or the next bid.
 /// @param id The pool id
 /// @param payload The payload specifying e.g. the swap fee